ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 5.Complete Insights

-These pages visualize trends such as top hiring states, highest salaries, job counts by seniority, skill expectations by role, job ownership distribution, and more, as reflected in charts and tables found throughout pages 2–5 of the PDF. (e.g., Top 5 Hiring States, Salary Distributions, Skill Matrix)
+These Slides visualize Trends such as top Hiring States, Highest Salaries, Job Counts by Seniority, Skill Expectations by Roles, Ownership Distributions, and more, as reflected in Charts and Tables found throughout pages 2–5 of the PDF. (e.g., Top 5 Hiring States, Salary Distributions, Skill Matrix)

 🎯 Objectives :